andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 That's a wrap for this second Lab.

-If time still allows you can continue with [Lab 3](../lab3) to implement almost the same OAuth2 client but this time using another OAuth2 grant flow: The client credentials flow ( for machine-to-machine interactions without the need for a user identity).
+In the [Lab 3](../lab3) we continue to implement almost again an OAuth2 client but this time we are using another OAuth2 grant flow: _The client credentials flow_.